oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     ![Query output](./images/output.png =50%x*)

-  This is great!
-We can see the total number of views for each moving where Tom Hanks was an actor.
-But, what if you expected movies where he was also a producer and director?
+  We can see the total number of views for each moving where Tom Hanks was an actor; however, what if you expected movies that he also produced and directed?
 This may not be what you expected.

 _**In summary, using LLMs infer a lot from human language.
 It's always good to verify your results.**_